 Theodora Eldredge married in December of 1905 to Harris Hooper Lawrence, a real estate dealer and trustee, and they lived at 199 Beacon with her mother and sister, Elizabeth, until about 1909, when they moved to The Stratford apartments at 31 Massachusetts Avenue.

-Ellen Eldredge died in June of 1913 and Elizabeth Eldredge moved to Brookline.
+Ellen (Williams) Eldredge died in June of 1913 and Elizabeth Eldredge moved to Brookline.

 199 Beacon was not listed in the 1914-1919 Blue Books.

-On June 19, 1919, 199 Beacon was purchased from James Eldredge’s estate by Paul Barron Watson, an attorney.
+On June 19, 1919, 199 Beacon was purchased from Arthur and Edward Eldredge and the trust established under James Eldredge’s will by Paul Barron Watson, an attorney.
 He and his wife, Katharine Hurlburt (Clarke) Watson, lived at the Hotel Somerset.

 On July 1, 1919, 199 Beacon was purchased from Paul Barron Watson by Mary Emerson (Brooks) Whittemore, the wife of Dr. Wyman Whittemore, a surgeon.
 They previously had lived in an apartment at The Graffam at 330 Dartmouth.
 They also maintained a home in Dublin, New Hampshire.
 They continued to live at 199 Beacon (and in Dublin NH) until about 1941.